 - iii) Bridge instrumentation.
 Usual sensors required are: accelerometers for vibration analysis, strain gauges for stress / strain measurement, displacement sensors for relative movements, weather stations, cameras, inclinometers for element rotations and weather stations for thermal, humidity and wind intensity control. - iv) Calibration of the model.
-The static and dynamic response of the structure is adjusted by using load test data static and dynamic tests' results and measurements registered trough sensors installed.
-Structural stiffness $[K_s]$ and boundary conditions are usually adjusted by using static load test results deflections and displacements while structural mass [M] and support stiffness $[K_g]$ are fitted by a modal analysis and the dynamic load test results. - v) Structural damage simulations.
+The static and dynamic response of the structure is adjusted by using load test data - static and dynamic tests' results - and measurements registered trough sensors installed.
+Structural stiffness $[K_s]$ and boundary conditions are usually adjusted by using static load test results - deflections and displacements - while structural mass [M] and support load test results - deflections and displacements - while structural mass [M] and support stiffness $[K_g]$ are fitted by a modal analysis and the dynamic load test results.

+- v) Structural damage simulations.
 Collapse and usability loss of the structure is determined by the simulation of several extreme loading scenarios.
 Results obtained in this stage allow to define admissible limits and tolerances to real time measured parameters. - vi) Prediction of the remaining lifespan and decision making assessment.
-By using degradation models i.e. fatigue for metallic elements, rheological formulations for concrete, stiffness loss due to weather conditions and real time measurements it is possible to obtain an updated prediction of the lifespan of the most relevant elements of the structure.
+By using degradation models - i.e. fatigue for metallic elements, rheological formulations for concrete, stiffness loss due to weather conditions - and real time measurements it is possible to obtain an updated prediction of the lifespan of the most relevant elements of the structure.
 The automation of this process combined with an alert system has strong potential for infrastructure managers.